reTHINK-project/dev-hyperty-toolkit/README.md

  * In Linux is normally available at: ```/etc/hosts```
  * In windows is normally available at:  ```C:\Windows\System32\drivers\etc\hosts```

+4. Create the folder thet will contain your Hyperty source code Side by side with toolkit folder.
+We strongly recommend you to use the "official" Hyperty repository by cloning [dev-hyperty](https://github.com/reTHINK-project/dev-hyperty).
+IN case you prefer to use somethinf else, you must create a sub-folder "src" where your Hyperty source code will be stored (`<foldername>/src`) and a sub-folder "examples" containing demos/tests for your hyperties.

 5. run the local http-server and catalogue with ```npm run start:dev```.
 A list of folders that are side by side with the toolkit folder will be presented.
 Select the one you have created in step 2 to contain your hyperty source.

 6. Check the following url's to allow the certificates: